Well-Architected Review

 Official report generated through the AWS Well-Architected Tool that:

-An architecture review is a low-risk, high-impact engagement.
+An AWS Well-Architected Review is a low-risk, high-impact engagement.
 In 2 weeks, you receive a clear picture of your cloud health with a prioritized plan for improvement — plus potential AWS credits to fund the work.

 Structured assessment against all 6 pillars — operational excellence, security, reliability, performance, cost optimization, and sustainability.